lindaazhao/Shopify-Data-Science-Challenge-2022/README.md

 #### **1. Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.**

+**TL;DR:** Current calculation is heavily skewed to the right due to some data points in order_amount being significantly higher than the rest.
+I filtered data by removing outliers using the IQR proximity rule and evaluating the median and mode before determining which metric to report.

 The current AOV calculation simply takes the average (mean) of the “order_amount” column.
 Doing so in this case fails to account for major outliers in the data that skew this average.
 In particular, User 607 has repeated orders totalling over $700,000, and Shop 78 sells a shoe worth over $25,000.
 These order amounts are significantly higher than the next highest amount ($1,760).

 I used several other methods of evaluating the data which are detailed in the [analysis section](#appendix-question-1-analysis).
 In general, the analysis consisted of two approaches: removing outliers and using other central tendency measures.